Optimizing Token Choice for Code Watermarking: An RL Approach: CodeTracer: A Policy-Driven Watermarking Framework

-\paragraph{LLM Watermarking.} In a code generation task, large language model receives a sequence of tokens $\mathbf{x} = [x_1, x_2, \ldots, x_n]$ as the input prompt, and generates output $\mathbf{y} = [y_1, y_2, \ldots, y_m]$ including the code snippet.
-At every generation step $t$, the LLM $\pi_{\theta}$ receives the input prompt $\mathbf{x}$ and previous generated token to compute the logit vector $\mathbf{l} = [l_1, l_2, \ldots, l_{|\mathcal{V}|}]$ for token $t$, cross all tokens in the vocabulary $\mathcal{V}$, where each $l_j$ corresponds to token $v_j \in \mathcal{V}$..
-The logit vector is then applied with a softmax opreator to transform it into a probability distribution where token at position $y_t$ is sampled from.
-To detect AI generated content, in-generation watermarking~\cite{kirchenbauer2023watermarking} adjust the original LLM generation policy by adding constant biases on a sublist of vocabulary that are selected by a pseudorandom function, resulting in a watermarked code sequence $\mathbf{\tilde{y}} = [\tilde{y}_1, \tilde{y}_2, \ldots, \tilde{y}_{m'}]$.
-The statistical difference in the token distribution within/out the sublists are then utlized to detect the AI-generated output.
+\paragraph{Problem Setting.} In code generation tasks, a large language model takes a sequence of input tokens representing the prompt $\mathbf{x} = [x_1, x_2, \ldots, x_n]$ and generates an output sequence $\mathbf{y} = [y_1, y_2, \ldots, y_m]$ containing the generated code.
+At each generation step $t$, the LLM $\pi_{\theta}$ processes the input prompt $\mathbf{x}$ and previously generated tokens to compute a logit vector $\mathbf{l} = [l_1, l_2, \ldots, l_{|\mathcal{V}|}]$ over the entire vocabulary $\mathcal{V}$.
+Each value $l_j$ represents the model's preference for token $v_j \in \mathcal{V}$.
+This logit vector is transformed into a probability distribution using the softmax function, from which token $y_t$ is sampled.
+To enable detection of LLM-generated code, in-generation watermarking techniques, such as the approach by~\citet{kirchenbauer2023watermarking}, modify the LLM's original logits $\mathbf{l}$ to form watermarked logits $\mathbf{\tilde{l}}$.
+This modification is achieved by adding biases to the logits of a specific subset (green list) $G \subset \mathcal{V}$ of the vocabulary, selected using a pseudorandom function (PRF).
+This process yields a watermarked code sequence $\mathbf{\tilde{y}} = [\tilde{y}_1, \tilde{y}_2, \ldots, \tilde{y}_{m'}]$.
+The presence of watermark is then statistically inferred by analyzing frequency difference of tokens appearing within the biased vocabulary subset.